BrainlessDip/BlazeHammer/README.md

 ---

 ### **Faker Provider Support in Payloads**:

+[Faker](https://github.com/joke2k/faker) providers such as `{faker.providers.internet.email}`, `{faker.providers.address.city}`, and many others can be used in your payloads and headers to generate dynamic, realistic data. **Blaze Hammer** ensures precision, speed, and control for API benchmarking, whether you're simulating high traffic or spamming edge cases

 You can fully utilize [Faker](https://github.com/joke2k/faker) in your payloads and headers by using its provider functions directly or even custom placeholders.